Okay, let me start by answering the question directly, is alcohol vegan?

 Furthermore, when out in town with friends, I’ve been guilty of not checking if certain beers are vegan-friendly.
 This is an example of me being willfully ignorant, so I don’t have to pull out my phone and check if the beer on tap is vegan.
 It just feels awkward, so I avoid it.

 But it’s these situations where I could very well be proactively living in conflict with my values.
-Perhaps you’ve been in the same situation.
-Or maybe you’re more organised than me?
+Perhaps you’ve been in the same situation?

 I want to help all of us feel more confident and prepared to engage in these situations, knowing you’re making the right choices.

-Okay, that’s enough of an introduction.
-Below I’m going to breakdown the winemaking process to see at what point animal products are introduced.
-I will then briefly touch on beer before closing out the article.
+Below I’m going to breakdown the winemaking process to see at what point animal products are introduced (hint, it’s step 7).

 How wine is made